ImmIm/Recipes-Cook/README.md

 This project is a final project of 7 month MASA program in Israel.
 This application idea is to get recipes to cook with all you've got in your fridge.

 ## Technology stack:
--HTML5
+- HTML5
--CSS3
+- CSS3
--JavaScript (ES6+)
+- JavaScript (ES6+)
--React js
+- React js
--redux
+- redux
--redux-thunk
+- redux-thunk
--redux-toolkit
+- redux-toolkit
--React router
+- React router
--Material UI
+- Material UI
--react-spring (?)
+- react-spring (?)
--Firebase (Backend)
+- Firebase (Backend)

 In the project directory, you can run: